 In the 18th Century, English Literature took a huge spring forward through the efforts of the Horsham publisher Barnaby Bernard Lintot who handled the greats of the time: Alexander Pope, Thomas Grey, Dryden, Congreve, Steele.
 The story of Lintot, perhaps the greatest ever publisher of the greats, will be in Horsham District Libraries.

 April – Our Culture

-Shelly is Horsham and District’s most famous literary son (or daughter).
-We intend to celebrate his life and works with a presentation of Shelly-themed Pizza Express Horsham (to include a Shelly themed topping of your choice).
+Shelley is Horsham and District’s most famous literary son (or daughter).
+We intend to celebrate his life and works with a presentation at the Shelley-themed Pizza Express Horsham (to include a Shelley themed topping of your choice).
 There will also be displays providing an account of his life and his contribution to the world of literature in the Romantic Age which will be on show at Horsham and District Libraries.

 May – Quirky Culture